Wave-Play/robo.js/packages/@robojs/cron/README.md

-<p align="center">✨ <strong>Generated with <a href="https://roboplay.dev/create-robo">create-robo</a> magic!</strong> ✨</p>
+<p align="center">✨ <strong>Generated with <a href="https://robojs.dev/create-robo">create-robo</a> magic!</strong> ✨</p>

 ---

 # @robojs/cron

-Schedule tasks to run at specific times using cron expressions.

-**Features:**

-- Run functions on a schedule using cron expressions.
-- Persist file-based jobs to keep them running after a restart.
-- Pause, resume, and stop jobs as needed.
-- Get the next run time for a job.
+Effortlessly schedule tasks with cron expressions.
+This robust plugin allows you to run functions at specified times, manage job persistence, and control tasks dynamically.

 ## Installation